faede/Daily/C++_learn_from_the_past/C++_learn_from_the_past.md

 https://stackoverflow.com/questions/37583449/is-rbp-ebp-register-really-necessary-to-support-variable-size-stack-frames

-3

-You're correct.
 If you keep the size you used in the variable-size `sub xxx, %rsp`, you can reverse it with an `add` at the end (or with an `lea fixed_size(%rsp,%rdi,4), %rsp` to also deallocate any fixed-size stack-space reservations.

 As @Ross points out, this doesn't scale well to multiple variable-length allocations in the same function.
 Even with a single VLA, it's not faster than a `mov %rbp, %rsp` (or `leave`) at the end of the function.
 It would let the compiler spill the size and have 15 free registers instead of 14 for parts of the function, which it never chooses to do with `%rbp` when using it as a frame pointer.
 Anyway, this means gcc would still want to fall back to using a frame pointer for complex cases.
 (The default is `-fomit-frame-pointer`, but don't worry about the fact that it doesn't force gcc to never use one).